BDC Hamburger Icon

 Because Grasshopper is entirely mobile, its features are more extensive than those of VoIP systems that provide only mobile options in a companion app.
 For example, you get an auto-assistant/call-routing system, call queuing, find/follow me, call scheduling, conference calls and voicemail-to-email transcription.

 However, there are two potential drawbacks to Grasshopper.
-First, some users have reported poor call quality, although plenty are pleased with the service.
+First, some users have reported poor call quality, although plenty of others are pleased with the service.
 Second, Grasshopper and your mobile carrier charge you for the minutes you use, which is the case for most VoIP mobile apps.

 On conference calls, however, you are charged for the total number of call minutes multiplied by the number of conference call participants.
 For example, if you hold a five-minute call with five callers, you’ll pay for 25 minutes for each caller.
 This differs from other carriers; for instance, Phone.com gives you a conference call bridge that charges a conference as only one call.